- Plesk for Linux

 You should always pay attention to the messages from the pre-migration checker.
 Estimate the importance of each message (you can ignore some messages, but some of them might indicate issues blocking the transfer process).
 Solve underlying problems using the instructions provided in the message.
 After that, Refresh the pre-migration checking status, and click Start migration again.

-The Migration section of our Plesk Expert education course contains visual representation of migration steps and overviews basic techniques to troubleshoot the pre-check warnings.
-There is a good chance that the problem and its solution is already described in one of our Knowledgebase articles.
+The "Migrating to Plesk" course on Plesk University contains visual representation of migration steps and overviews basic techniques to troubleshoot the pre-check warnings.
+There is a good chance that the problem and its solution is already described in one of our knowledge base articles.

 Migration (data transfer)